grammyjs/website/site/docs/plugins/ratelimiter.md

 Use Sliding Window Counter when you want a familiar "N requests per time frame" policy but do not want the sharp reset behavior of Fixed Window.

-::: info Counter, not request log
+::: info Counter, Not Request Log
 This is a **Sliding Window Counter**, not an exact sliding log of every request timestamp.
 It deliberately keeps O(1) state per limited key.
 That makes it practical for large keyspaces while giving a much smoother result than a plain Fixed Window.